rehfeldchris/cmpe272/README.md

 **time:** 2008-11-01T00:42:35
 **analysis duration:** 00:10

+You can also use Internal Data Exploration Tool to find other userids to enter.
+This is explained in the report.pdf file.

-This was a group project for cmpe 272 at San Jose State University.
+#####This was a group project for cmpe 272 at San Jose State University.
 Authors: Amy Chou, Carita Ou, Chris Rehfeld, Liping Sun